-We know that depression increases the risk of dying, including the risk of stroke – a leading cause of death and permanent disability.
+We know that depression increases the risk of dying, including the risk of stroke, a leading cause of death and permanent disability.

-The Placebo Effect – Myth or Reality?
+The Placebo Effect – myth or reality?

-We’ve probably all heard of the placebo effect – the idea that if we expect a treatment to work it will and that it may be our belief rather than the treatment which is having the effect.
-The existence of the placebo effect is sometimes used to explain why complementary medicine may work for some people.
+We’ve probably all heard of the placebo effect – the idea that if we expect a treatment to work, it will, and that it may be our belief rather than the treatment itself which is having the effect.
+In fact the placebo effect is sometimes used to explain why complementary medicine may work for some people.

 Interestingly, several small studies published in 2016 suggest that placebos can work even when people know they are placebos.
-For example a study of 97 patients with lower back pain reported that patients who knowingly took placebos reported 30% less pain and 29% less disability than a control group who weren't taking placebos.
+For example a study of 97 patients with lower back pain reported that patients who knowingly took placebos reported 30% less pain and 29% less disability than a control group who didn’t taking placebos.

 What else does research suggest?